Why Attendance Matters

 - Come up with back up plans for who to turn to (another family member, a neighbor or fellow parents) to help you get your child to school if something comes up.

 - Reach out for help if you are experiencing tough times (e.g. transportation, unstable housing, loss of a job, health problems) that make it difficult to get your child to school.
-Five Star Schools offer services for the whole family through the Student and Family Outreach Program.
+Westminster Public Schools offer services for the whole family through the Student Services Department.